exo-lang/exo-artifact/README.md

 Please uncomment the Seventh block and run the script.
 It will compile the original procedure `rank_k_reduce_6x16` as `orig_matmul`, and the scheduled procedure `avx` as `avx2_matmul`.

-Now, we provided a main function to call those procedure and time them.
+We provided a main function in `main.c` to call those procedure and to time them.
 Please run
 ```
 $ gcc -march=native main.c avx2_matmul.c orig_matmul.c
 $ ./a.out